davidtimmons/davidtimmons.github.io/content/articles/Marketing/stop-your-ads-until-after-you-read-this.md

 function of advertising is to generate awareness and, ideally, to create a perceived need among your prospective customers.
 There are many frameworks you could adapt when planning your ads.
-The one I prefer is [Google's ZMOT model](http://www.zeromomentoftruth.com/ "Click here to visit Google's "), originally developed by Procter & Gamble.
-For more information see the ["Marketing Strategy"](http://www.tachmorn.com/digital-marketing-services/getting-started/marketing-strategy/ "Click here to read our ") page on our website.
+The one I prefer is [Google's ZMOT model][3], originally developed by Procter & Gamble.
+For more information see the ["Marketing Strategy"][4] page on our website.

 Under ZMOT, advertising is part of the "stimulus" for action.
 If your ads fail, you've wasted your money.
 But should you succeed, your